gadicc/meteor-famous-views/README.md

 ### Features & Basics

 * The `{{famous}}` component uses templates to create Famous Views and Surfaces, without touching any Javascript.
+Registered Views are aliased as their own block helpers for ease and clarity.

-* `{{famousEach}}` helps create a Scrollview using regular Template helpers/data like Items.find().
+* `{{famousEach}}` helps creates Sequences (for e.g. Scrollview) using regular Template helpers/data like Items.find().
 No additional code.
 Still 100% reactive.

 * Views, modifiers and modifier options are easily set via component attributes